 4j will normally be checked NO but if it was an NFA item that was removed from the NFA previously check YES.

-5 Generally this will be blank for a Gun Trust.
-If the person or trust who is asking for permission to build the item has a FFL enter the 15 digit license number.
-Generally a FFL should not use a Form 1 to manufacture a Firearms unless they have the proper license to do so.
-A Form 1 is primarily for a person, Trust or other business entity to request permission to make an item subject to the NFA.
+5 Generally, this will be blank for a Gun Trust.
+If the person or Gun trust who is asking for permission to build the item is an FFL enter the 15 digit license number.
+Generally an FFL should not use a Form 1 to manufacture a Firearm unless they have the proper license to do so and then a Form 1 would not be the proper way to manufacture Title II firearms.
+A Form 1 is primarily for a person, Gun Trust or other business entity to request permission to make an item subject to the NFA.

 7 Sign your name as trustee.